-It is important to ensure that all outstanding matters from the previous meeting are followed up.
-Meetings should also look to include issues that are not time restricted or not urgent, such as reviewing the internal controls of the pension scheme.
+You should follow up on all outstanding matters from the previous meeting.
+Meetings should also include agenda items that are not time restricted or not urgent, such as reviewing the internal controls of the pension scheme.

 Send out agenda packs well in advance of meetings to ensure all those attending are fully abreast of the issues to be discussed at the next meeting and have time to prepare.
-Background information should be sent to help trustees fully evaluate issues.
+Background information should be sent to help trustees evaluate issues fully.
 This information could include, for example, guidance or codes of practice issued by the Pensions Regulator.

-Trustees should consider inviting pension scheme advisers to their meetings.
-This will help build good relations with advisers who attend regularly and help keep them fully informed of all the issues facing trustees.
+You should consider inviting pension scheme advisers to your meetings.
+This will help build good relations with advisers who attend regularly and help keep them fully informed of all the issues you face.
 Advisers may be able to answer questions or provide advice on the spot, which may save the trustees time and money in the long run.
 Advisers who regularly attend may also be able to identify potential issues and problems before they arise.

-It may save time and help to spread the workload by setting up sub-committees within the trustee board to consider some issues at trustee meetings.
-These include, for example, investment matters and deciding upon discretionary benefit payments.
+It may save time and help to spread the workload by setting up sub-committees within the trustee board.
+Sub-committees could cover, for example, investment matters and deciding upon discretionary benefit payments.
 The subcommittees should report to the main trustee board on a regular basis.

-It is good practice for trustees to review their leaning needs regularly, perhaps once a year.
+It is good practice to review your leaning needs regularly, perhaps once a year.
 Trustees whose knowledge is up to date will be able to take decisions more effectively.
-Trustees should keep a record of formal and informal training.
+You should keep a record of formal and informal training.

-Trustees need to identify and manage any conflicts of interest that arise during the course of a meeting.
-Details of what the conflicts are, and what action was taken to manage the issues, must be recorded in the pension scheme's conflicts register and noted in the meeting minutes.
-Sometimes legal advice may be required.
-It is also worth reminding those in attendance that discussions at trustee meetings are confidential.
+You need to identify and manage any conflicts of interest that arise during the course of a meeting.
+Details of what the conflicts are, and what action was taken to manage the conflicts, must be recorded in the pension scheme's conflicts register and noted in the meeting minutes.
+Sometimes you may need legal advice.
+Remember that discussions at trustee meetings are confidential.